dorucazan/irkeyboard/README.md

 Note: On MAC you need software (e.g. Krabiner) to sync CAPS led between all keyboards connected to computer

+Connect an Vishay TSOP38238, 38kHz IR Receiver to D4, VCC and GND pins of the ATmega32U4 Pro Micro board.

 MIT license